hlubenow/SDL_perl_experiments/splash.pl/README.md

 ### splash.pl

 First steps in SDL_perl.
-Not that easy, so there may be room for improvement.
+Not that easy, the code sure could still use some improvements.
 It's quite slow for example.
 Press 'q' to end.

-Drawing routine of a ZX Spectrum demo found [https://www.youtube.com/watch?v=-Aw_YiZVu38](here).
+Drawing routine of a ZX Spectrum demo found [here](https://www.youtube.com/watch?v=-Aw_YiZVu38).
 BASIC code is:

     10 DIM m(255)
     15 LET a = COS(PI / 4)